djordjijeK/aws-sap/Route53.md

-### How DNS Works In AWS
+## How DNS Works In AWS

-DNS (Domain Name System) is a hierarchical, distributed system that resolves human-readable domain names into IP addresses.
+DNS is a hierarchical, distributed system that resolves human-readable domain names into IP addresses.
 AWS Route 53 is a DNS service that provides domain registration, DNS resolution, and health checking.

 When a DNS query is made:

 - The request is checked in the local DNS resolver.
 - If not found, the resolver queries the root nameservers.
-- The root directs the request to the TLD (Top-Level Domain) nameservers (e.g., `.com`, `.org`, `.io`).
+- The root nameservers directs the request to the TLD (Top-Level Domain) nameservers (e.g., `.com`, `.org`, `.io`).
 - The TLD nameserver directs it to the authoritative nameserver, which contains the hosted zone and its DNS records.
-- The authoritative nameserver (Route 53) responds with the requested IP address or relevant DNS record.
+- The authoritative nameserver responds with the requested IP address or relevant DNS record.

-### Hosted Zones: Public vs. Private
+## Hosted Zones: Public vs. Private

 A hosted zone is a container for DNS records for a specific domain, managed within Route 53.